Sigmmma/c20/src/content/h1/maps/readme.md

 ---
 A **map**, also known as a **cache file**, is a bundle of processed [tags](~) which can be loaded and used by [Halo](~h1).
 With the exception of [_resource maps_](#resource-maps), each map represents a playable campaign, multiplayer level, or main menu.

 Maps are found in Halo's `maps` directory and have the ".map" extension.
 Maps in subdirectories are not loaded by the game.
-H1CE mods like [Chimera](~) and [HAC2](~) store [downloaded](~sharing#halonet) maps in a separate location and force the game to load them regardless.
+H1CE mods like [Chimera](~) and [HAC2](~) store [downloaded](~sharing#halonet) maps in a separate location and allow the game to load them.

 Although maps work mainly the same way in each release of H1, there are a number of differences listed on this page which prevent maps from being reused across them as-is.
 For example, an H1CE map file cannot be used in H1PC Demo without recompiling it from tags.

 # Building maps from tags
-Tool's [build-cache-file](~h1a-tool#build-cache-file) verb is the official way to build a map for MCC, or for Custom Edition with the HEK, from a scenario tag.
+Tool's [build-cache-file](~h1a-tool#build-cache-file) verb is the official way to build a map for MCC, or for Custom Edition with the HEK, from a [scenario](~) tag.
 The resulting map contains all tags needed by the scenario.
 The unofficial [invader-build](~) tool can also build maps from tags, including targeting all platforms like Xbox, Retail, and Demo, while also validating your tags for invalid data that could cause crashes or undefined behaviour at runtime.

 When tags are built into a map, their data is prepared for how it will be used at runtime.
 [Tag path references](~general/tags#tag-paths-and-references) are replaced with pre-calculated indices or pointers, [child scenarios](~scenario#child-scenarios) are merged, extra fields are calculated, and the metadata for [bitmaps](~bitmap) and [sounds](~sound) is separated from their raw data.
 Tool even makes some [hard-coded tag edits](~h1a-tool#hardcoded-tag-patches).